Hexagon/blog/src/posts/guide-to-js/2023-08-28_variables-and-logging.md

 ## Variables in JavaScript

+### What are variables?

 Think of variables in JavaScript as buckets that hold data.
-JavaScript is **loosely typed**, which simply means you don't have to specify what type of data will go into the bucket when you create it.
+JavaScript is **dynamically typed**, which simply means you don't have to specify what type of data will go into the bucket when you create it.
 The type of data a variable holds can also change as you go along.

+## How to declare variables?

-You can declare variables using keywords like `var`, `let`, and `const`.
+You declare variables using one of the keywords `var`, `let`, and `const`.

-- `var`: The old way to declare variables.
-Still works, but should be avoided.
 - `let`: Allows you to declare a block-level variable.
 - `const`: Declares a block-level constant, meaning its value can't be reassigned.
+- `var`: The old way to declare variables that is most similar to `let`.
+Still works, but should be avoided.

+## Setting and changing the value of variables

 ```javascript
 let name = "Hexagon"; // Storing a string